manishks2901/test/replit.md

 ## Overview

-This is a professional law firm website for Wadhwa & Co., a prestigious legal practice established in 1985.
+This is a professional law firm website for Wadhwa & Co., a prestigious legal practice providing bespoke counsel from New Delhi.
 The application provides a comprehensive online presence featuring service descriptions, team profiles, legal insights blog, and contact capabilities.
 Built as a modern full-stack web application, it combines a React-based frontend with an Express backend, utilizing PostgreSQL for data persistence and Replit's authentication system for admin access.

 ## User Preferences